Open

 nexa-gguf

 package.
-There are many parameters to set the conversion process, such as the number of threads, quantization type, output tensor type, etcnexa convert meta-llama/Llama-3.2-1B-Instruct
+There are many parameters to set the conversion process, such as the number of threads, quantization type, output tensor type, etc - Function: Convert and quantize a Hugging Face model to the GGUF format

 ollama create MODEL_NAME -f ./Modelfile